Login to Complete a Submission or to Access Judging Panel

 4. SELF-PUBLISHED BOOKS.
 Self-published books may be submitted.

 5. CATEGORIES.
 Attention to category definition is essential.
 Please see accompanying definitions below to identify the appropriate category.
 On the entry form, the respondent should specify one category as most appropriate.
-A book may be submitted to more than one category: for EACH additional category, $55 and seven (7) more copies of the book* must be sent.
+A book may be submitted to more than one category: for EACH additional category, $60 and seven (7) more copies of the book* must be sent.
 If the judges receive the submission and feel it would fit more appropriately in a different category, they may request that the title be switched.
 Should the publisher and/or author agree, an additional seven (7) copies will be requested at no additional fee.
 Please note that a book is only eligible to win multiple categories, but if a title is winner, it will not be listed as a finalist in any category.